pallets/flask/docs/shell.rst

 For instance the shell is automatically initialized with a loaded application context.

-For more information see :ref:`cli`.
+For more information see :doc:`/cli`.

 Creating a Request Context
 --------------------------